Project-NSX/CIS-Web-Based-Applications-Project--PHP/README.md

 (productName, description)<br />
 VALUES<br />
 (<br />
-	"Chamoizon Basics Ladder", <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Chamoizon Basics Ladder", <br />
-    "Chamizon Basics Ladder is a basic ladder that should probably get the job done.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Chamizon Basics Ladder is a basic ladder that should probably get the job done.
 Suitable for light work or it might break."<br />
 ),<br />
 (<br />
-	"Premium Ladder + Free Bloke", <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Premium Ladder + Free Bloke", <br />
-    "Premium ladder made of high quality stainless steel.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Premium ladder made of high quality stainless steel.
 Suitable for all jobs around the home such as cleaning windows.
 Strong but lightweight, as is the bloke that comes with the ladder.
 The bloke provided can clean up to 300 windows an hour, provided sufficient amounts of coffee are supplied."<br />
 ),<br />
 (<br />
-	"Chamoizon Chamoise Leather",<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Chamoizon Chamoise Leather",<br />
-    "Basic Chamoise Leather thats good for cleaning windows and stuff.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Basic Chamoise Leather thats good for cleaning windows and stuff.
 Should work alright as long as you don't put too much pressure on while cleaning and break the window.
 Bits of broken glass may have an adverse affect on product"<br />
 ),<br />
 (<br />
-	"Cheapo Telescopic Ladder", <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Cheapo Telescopic Ladder", <br />
-    "Telescopic ladder that only collapses 20% of the time while in use.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Telescopic ladder that only collapses 20% of the time while in use.
 Please ensure you have a good amount of medical care available before using."<br />
 ),<br />
 (<br />
-	"Chamoizon Basics Squeegee", <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Chamoizon Basics Squeegee", <br />
-    "Basic squeegee, guarenteed to make a funny noise when cleaning your windows."<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Basic squeegee, guarenteed to make a funny noise when cleaning your windows."<br />
 );<br />